VCTLabs/redis-ipc/README.rst

   // printer component has 2 queues, "print" and "cancel"
   // because cancel commands need a separate queue that is checked even
-  // while printing or else an in-progress job can't be cancelled
+  // while printing or else an in-progress job can't be canceled

   // non-printer component requests printing of file json_object *command = json_object_new_object();